America's other fighters

 His service has the trimmings of a military funeral and the mourners know the drill.
 Patriot guards hold supersized flags.
 Musicians perform James Taylor’s West Virginia tribute, “Country Road.”
 An evangelical preacher’s words rise and fall as baseball caps are removed and eyes, lowered.

-Taylor’s former Marine captain takes the stage to speak of Taylor’s dedication during his four years of service and the qualities that made him unique.
+Taylor’s former Marine commanding officer takes the stage to speak of Taylor’s dedication during his four years of service and the qualities that made him unique.
 “Who brings Shakespeare to war?” he says of the avid reader, who loved classical literature, poetry and music.

-Taylor best friend, Alex Cintron, delivers a soliloquy as circuitous and deep as the story of Taylor’s journey to Syria.
+Taylor’s best friend, Alex Cintron, delivers a soliloquy as circuitous and deep as the story of Taylor’s journey to Syria.

 “When David was in the service he saw the atrocities that took place,” Cintron tells the crowd.